Best Espresso Machines for Home Use.

 My Observations

-The water tank is stated at a range of different sizes, depending on where you look, however I measured it and it’s 2.1L, it seems a bit on the tiddly size for such a beast of a machine, but that wouldn’t bother me as if I were buying among these I’d definitely have it plumbed in.
+The water tank is stated at a range of different sizes, depending on where you look, but I measured it and it’s 2.1L, it seems a bit on the tiddly size for such a beast of a machine, but that wouldn’t bother me as if I were buying among these I’d definitely have it plumbed in.

-Being able to set an on/off schedule via the app is wonderful, and being able to change the brew temp is fantastic too, and being able to see the brew temperature and various other info is all really good, and I’m sure they’ll enhance the range of features on the app over time too.
+Being able to set an on/off schedule via the app is wonderful, and being able to alter the brew temp is fantastic too, and being able to see the brew temperature and various other info is all really good, and I’m sure they’ll enhance the range of features on the app over time too.

 Shot quality I found to be stunning, and the steam power is immense – if you’re accustomed to utilizing commercial machines then you’ll enjoy the steam power, if you’re not (as I wasn’t) you may have to go through a slight learning curve, as the initial aeration phase takes a couple of seconds, and the entire steaming process (depending on how much milk you’re steaming) will take something like 15-20 seconds.